practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 However, I recommend to scroll Curry packages from here: https://cpm.curry-lang.org/  (there are still other, "old school" ways to do that.)

 Next problem: I noticed that not all available functions are exported, here function _convertToBase_ in the printf package: https://cpm.curry-lang.org/pkgs/printf-3.0.0-src.html.
 This function is located in library source code file _Format.curry_.
-So, I just copied and adapted that function for my own program :wink:
+So, I just copied and adapted that function for my own program: :wink:

 ```
 convertToBase :: Int -> Int -> String